yoshuawuyts/playground-nanoframework/README.md

 Start the application and mount it on the given `querySelector`

 ### domNode = app.start()
 Start the application.
-Returns a DOM node.
+Returns a DOM node that can be appended to the DOM.

 ### app.toString(location, [state])
 Render the application to a string.
 Useful for rendering on the server